kazuibasou/KDD2020/README.md

 		./pokec_size_estimation ideal

 ### `./pokec_size_convergence`
-Return the relative error of the convergence value of each size estimator on the Pokec dataset.
+Return the relative error of the convergence value of each size estimator on the Pokec graph.

 - **Experimental settings:**

 	- Nothing

 ### `./pokec_aved_estimation <access model>`
-Return the NRMSEs of estimates of each average degree estimator for specified sample sizes on the Pokec dataset.
+Return the NRMSEs of estimates of each average degree estimator for specified sample sizes on the Pokec graph.

 - **Arguments:**